 6. Be mindful of subtle hints

 Perhaps, they were unable to say something clearly.
 In such cases, people often employ subtle clues in their body language to get the message across.
-For example, if your partner expresses a desire for spaghetti for dinner, she may drop hints about it, which you may miss if you are not a good listener.
+For example, if your partner expresses a desire for spaghetti for dinner, they may drop hints about it, which you may miss if you are not a good listener.
 Making a note of your partner’s gestures and body language is also a part of listening to each other in a relationship.

 7. Show you are enthusiastic

 You can do this by striking up a conversation first, looking for opportunities to broaden it, or asking follow-up questions.
-If you’re not in the mood to talk, though, it’s best to give yourself some space and make it clear to your spouse that you’re not in the appropriate frame of mind to have a meaningful conversation.
+If you’re not in the mood to talk, though, it’s best to give yourself some space and make it clear to your SO that you’re not in the appropriate frame of mind to have a meaningful conversation.

 8. Have patience

 Patience is a virtue and it is one of the most important factors in learning how to become a better listener.
 To be able to listen, you must have a great deal of patience.
 You’ll definitely need that if your partner complains about something that happened during the day.
 While listening to your partner’s problems, remember that your patience is helping them.